The Worm Lady® Live Feeder Insects for your Reptiles & Exotic Pets

 If you have a picky eater who will not eat a good variety of live feeders for a properly balanced diet you should try some of the Repashy Superfoods Meal Replacement products.
 These were scientifically formulated to return your pet to optimum health, and keep him healthy for the long term too!

-We've adopted the policy to grow all of our Super worms, Meal worms and Crickets on an organic vegetarian diet of Canadian wheat bran, with carrot, celery, cabbage, apple for moisture, and our custom blend of dry food formula for additional minerals and vitamins (see our Dry Cricket Food).
+Organically Raised Live Feeders: We've adopted the policy to grow all of our Super worms, Meal worms and Crickets on an organic vegetarian diet of Canadian wheat bran, with carrot, celery, cabbage and apple for moisture, and our 'Premium Custom-Blend Dry Food' formula for additional minerals and vitamins (see our Dry Cricket Food).
 This daily 'organic gut-load' reduces the uric acid levels in our feeders resulting in a much healthier Live Feeder Insect for your herps - Uric acid is now recognized as a major factor for gout, liver and kidney disease in reptiles - (We often hear from people who make their own 'veggie-based' cricket feeds or “gut-loads” and that they have healthier Reptiles compared to using commercial feeds and gut-loads).
 See our SPECIALS - Organically raised Supers, Meals, Crickets, and more.

 Anyway - getting back to hydration: An example of water intake is through the ingestion of insects.
 Insects alone can provide a large amount of water to aid in the hydration of your reptile.
 In their natural habitat the early morning dew that is apparent in many arid lands is yet another method of water consumption, and for the herbivores, they will get much of their hydration from consuming plant material.
 As you can see, besides the obvious rain and access to running water there are many other means in which a reptile can get the moisture it requires.